[ad_1]

 Among the scientists sharing their findings at AAAS are Edgard G. Rivera-Valentín of the Johns Hopkins Applied Physics Laboratory and Marina Brozović of NASA’s Jet Propulsion Laboratory, which manages Goldstone and DSN.
 “The public may be surprised to learn that the technology we use in our current radar at Goldstone hasn’t changed much since World War II,” Brozovich added.

 “For 99% of our observations, we transmit and receive from this one antenna.
-New radar transmitter designs, such as the ngRADAR on the GBT, have the potential to increase significantly. and waveform bandwidth, allowing for even higher resolution imaging.
+New radar transmitter designs, such as the ngRADAR on the GBT, have the potential to increase significantly.
+Production power and waveform bandwidth, allowing for even higher resolution imaging.
 It will also create a scalable and more robust system by using telescope arrays to increase the collection area.”

 “NRAO is an ideal organization to lead these efforts because of the tools we have available to acquire radar signals like the Very Long Baseline Array in our pilot ngRADAR project,” said Brian Kent, NRAO scientist. and explains the director of science communication, who coordinated the “Future facilities such as the Next Generation Very Large Array, as a receiver, will make a powerful combination for planetary science,” presentation at AAAS.